When Mindfulness Meets Life

-This post-test obsessional fear is unfortunately all too common in medical school.
-A colleague of mine shared his experience trying to deal with this fear by participating in cognitive behavioral therapy (CBT).
+The level of obsessionality I experienced after tests led me to bring it in as a topic to Cognitive Behavioral Therapy (CBT).
 The basic premise of CBT entails coming up with a list of horrible situations and then systematically acting them out.
 The method is a bit counterintuitive, and I’m pretty sure that’s why they can still charge for it.

-My colleague, who we will refer to as ES, took a couple of fake tests in his therapist’s office.
-The therapist would grade them and then ES would sit opposite his therapist as she withheld the grade and ES tried to pretend the test mattered.
-My colleague insists that he is a terrible actor, and as such, he was an even worse method actor.
-Try as he might, ES couldn’t get himself into the role of the anxious test taker with these fake tests.
-The therapy required him to be a Daniel Day-Lewis but ES told me he was at best a Sofia Coppola a la The Godfather: Part III.
-After this failed venture ES worked with his therapist to create an imagined worst-case scenario that he could record and listen to.
-By visualizing the scenario over and over as he listened to the recording, ES would eventually tire of the anxious situation.
-ES recounted one of these recordings for me:
+I took a couple of fake tests in my therapist’s office.
+She’d grade them and then we’d sit opposite one another as she withheld my grade and I tried to pretend the test mattered.
+As my wife would attest, I am a terrible actor, and as such, I am an even worse method actor.
+Try as I might, I couldn’t get myself into the role of the anxious test taker with these fake tests.
+The therapy required me to be a Daniel Day-Lewis but I was at best a Sofia Coppola a la The Godfather: Part III.
+After this failed venture my therapist and I tried to create an imagined worst-case scenario that I could record and listen to.
+By visualizing the scenario over and over as I listened to the recording, I would eventually tire of the anxious situation.
+One of these recordings went something like this:

 It was a cold morning when I left the lecture hall to make the walk to my car.

-ES told me that it was at this point that his own voice, heard for the umpteenth time, would begin to grate like sand paper against his inner ear.
+It was at this point that my own voice, heard for the umpteenth time, would begin to grate like sand paper against my inner ear.

 I drew up my collar to fend off a gust of November wind, thick with the foreboding of the coming winter.

-ES remarked that he was not sure why he felt compelled to make these therapeutic exercises sound like a Dickens’ novel but his therapist told him to make them as detailed as possible so he obliged.
+I’m not sure why I felt compelled to make these therapeutic exercises sound like a Dickens’ novel but my therapist told me to make them detailed.

 As I opened my car door and lowered myself into the driver’s seat I heard the faint hoof beats of my Worry-Stallions as they jumped the fence of sanity and thundered toward my all-too-brief post-test tranquility.